 Materials Air Quality Testing

-Since news broke that Lumber Liquidators may have distributed composite wood flooring in California that did not meet California Air Resource Board (CARB) formaldehyde emission standards, we’ve been getting lots of questions about materials air quality testing.
-Questions are coming from all angles.
-Some folks are interested in joining the class action law suit, some distributors and installation companies are worried about blowback from their customers, and then there’s the home owners who just want to know if their home has unusually high levels of formaldehyde.
+Since news broke that Lumber Liquidators distributed composite wood flooring in California that did not meet California Air Resource Board (CARB) formaldehyde emission standards, we’ve been getting lots of questions about materials air quality testing.
+Some folks are interested in joining the class action law suit, some distributors and installation companies are worried about liability from their customers, then there are home owners who just want to know if their home has unusually high levels of formaldehyde.
 Everyone is concerned, and it seems few know exactly what to ask.
-This blog aims to explain the difference between materials air quality testing and bulk materials testing.
+This blog explains the difference between materials air quality testing and bulk materials testing.

 Air Quality Testing vs. Bulk Materials Chamber Testing